History of philosophical pessimism: Philipp Mainländer

 It is to shed light on this passage from the conversion of the original unity to multiplicity that Mainländer introduces his tragic concept of the death of God.
 In a vain prophecy, he declares: "God has died and His death was the life of the world".
 As Christianity had sensed through the figure of Christ, God – that is, the initial singularity – sacrificed himself by giving birth to the world.
 Although we cannot really know the modalities of this begetting, it is possible, according to Mainländer, to have some idea of it by analogy with us.
 In this perspective, he constructs a remarkable anthropomorphic creation mythology in which God appears as a perfectly free and omnipotent individual, but who discovers with horror his own limitation in the very fact of his existence, which he cannot directly abolish, being the primary condition of all his powers.
 In this narrative, God, now inhabited by anguish, becomes aware that his present existence has a negative value, that it is therefore of less value than his non-existence.
 He then decides to put an end to it; not directly, which is impossible for him, but by the mediation of a creation.
 By creating the world and then fragmenting it into a multitude of individual entities, he can progressively realize his desire for self-destruction.
 It is this divine impulse towards self-destruction and annihilation that ultimately animates the whole cosmos, even if the impulse towards life (the Will to live) seems to dominate it at first sight.
 For example, the Will to live that exists in the plants and animals of the organic realm coexists, in an indirect or unconscious manner, with the Will to death: in other words, the Will to death is "masked" or concealed by the Will to live; however, the Will to death gradually and inevitably triumphs over the Will to live, as every living being, sooner or later, dies and ceases to be – as derived from God's original yearning towards non-being.
 Everything that exists, from the inorganic realm to the organic realm is ultimately governed by a fatal process of cosmic annihilation that translates on the physical level into entropy, and on the level of the living into struggle and conflict.
 Mainländer considers this whole process to be ineluctable, like a Greek tragedy in which the destiny that one seeks to escape always ends up being fulfilled.
 In this macabre tragedy, the whole world is nothing more than "the rotting corpse of God".
+(Note: Thacker writes: "God doesn't die accidentally, but kills himself.
+In this 'self-cadaverization of God,' Mainländer suggests that the world, life, our very selves, are all the rotting residue of God's suicide.")